How to Use Stress to Your Advantage

 1. Threat or challenge is the fight or flight response.

-You see a tiger, would-be mugger, or someone cutting into your parking spot, and you get a surge of the hormone cortisol.
+You see a tiger, someone cutting into the parking spot you’d been waiting for when you’re late for court, or opposing counsel gets personally and unprofessionally aggressive.
+You experience a surge of the hormone cortisol.

 Your heart beats faster.
 Your breath quickens.
 You may sweat.
-Your stomach may churn.
+Your shoulders and jaw may tighten.
 You may have the impulse to flee or attack.
-Your blood vessels constrict, which is associated with heart disease.
+Your blood vessels constrict, a response associated with heart disease.

-If you think about this situation as worrisome and negative, you increase your anxiety, adding to your stress.
-Maybe causing you to want to drink even more.
+If you think about this situation and worry you won’t be able to stick to your plan, perhaps even beating yourself up for having a history of no willpower, you increase your anxiety throughout the meal, adding to your stress.
+Maybe causing you to want cake even more.

 The good part about flight or flight is your body getting ready to do something.
 To rise to the occasion.
 To meet a challenge.
 To focus and execute.
-It helps us perform well on a test or presentation, or solve a problem.
+It helps us perform in court or at an important client meeting, or to stretch to solve a problem.

-One study showed women who stand in the super woman pose—hands on hips, feet spread apart—prior to an interview, performed better, were perceived better and were more likely to get the job.
+Harvard Business School Professor Amy Cuddy found women who stand in the super woman pose—hands on hips, feet spread apart—prior to an interview, performed better and were perceived better.

-It would be interesting to try this stance before going into a challenging situation where we’d normally overdrink but had decided to limit our alcohol.
+It would be interesting to try this stance not only before starting a challenging day, but also going into a situation where we’d normally overeat and had decided to eat only until satisfied.

 If you connect the fast heartrate and panicky feeling with your body’s way of getting you ready to meet the challenge, you can remind yourself it’s biology’s way of helping you prepare and focus.

-You can use nervous energy to anticipate having the urge to drink at the party and plan how you’ll handle it.
+You can use nervous energy to anticipate having the urge to overeat and plan how you’ll handle it.

 2. The second type of stress response involves release of oxytocin, the feel-good cuddle hormone.